jeancochrane/islr/2-statistical-learning/notes.md

       polynomial time?

-- Alternative possibility: approximate the conditional distribution of Y given X, and use estimated probability
+- Alternative possibility: approximate the conditional distribution of Y given X, and use the _estimated_ probability

 - KNN intuition:
     1. Find `K` points closest to `Xi` (AKA the set of points `Ni`)